withaspirit/Elevator-Simulation/README.md

 - Search for Multirun in the plugins list.
 If it does not show up, there should be an option to search aftermarket plugins which you can click.
 - Click the install button
 - Multirun should now be installed and ready to use.
-- The run option should now be available in IntelliJ's run configurations..
+- The run option should now be available in IntelliJ's run configurations.

 </details>